curl/everything-curl/libcurl/ws/meta.md

 `curl_ws_recv()` and `curl_ws_meta()` both return a pointer to a `curl_ws_frame` struct, which provides information about the incoming WebSocket data.
 A WebSocket "frame" in this case is a part of a WebSocket fragment.
-It *can* be a whole fragment, but it might also very well be only a piece of it.
+It *can* be a whole fragment, but it might only be a piece of it.
 The `curl_ws_frame` contains information about the frame to tell you the details.

 ~~~c
 struct curl_ws_frame {